brentvatne/brentvatne.github.io/_posts/2012-05-22-tmux-copy-paste.markdown

 Now when you select text with your cursor in Tmux, if you press prefix
 + y afterwards it will copy the text to your OSX clipboard. prefix
-  + b will paste from your Tmux buffer, and &#8984; + V will paste from your OSX clipboard.
+  + p will paste from your Tmux buffer, and &#8984; + V will paste from your OSX clipboard.
 A perfect solution would copy the text to the OSX clipboard without requiring any Tmux commands to be executed by the user, but I have yet to find a way to do this without a [constantly